 A simple majority motion of CUSU Council mandates the CUSU Executive or specific Executive Office to advocate a specific public position in the process of referendum, subject to the powers of CUSU Council in mandating to any particular member of the Executive.

-Elections Committee, in the spirit of G.8 ( Campaigning) and G.9 ( Campaigning on Social Media), shall submit for ratification of CUSU Council the rules of a referendum no later than the CUSU Council meeting prior to the start of a campaigning period.
+Elections Committee, in the spirit of G.8 ( Campaigning), shall submit for ratification of CUSU Council the rules of a referendum no later than the CUSU Council meeting prior to the start of a campaigning period.

 Rulings made by the Elections Committee pertaining to the conduct of any referendum shall be issued in writing for the information of all voters and, where applicable, College Returning Officers.
 Publication on the CUSU website shall be considered sufficient notice to the membership.